Storyflow Logo

 Can I export research data from these tools?

-Most UX research tools support CSV, PDF, or video export.
-Dovetail and Notably have mature export options.
-Storyflow exports the underlying canvas.
+Most UX research tools support CSV, PDF, or video export, though fidelity varies.
+Dovetail and Notably have mature export options, testing tools export results and recordings, and Storyflow exports the underlying canvas.
+Portability is worth checking before you commit, because a tool that traps your synthesis is a bad baton pass.
 Plan to export periodically for backup regardless of the tool.

 Research templates you can use in Storyflow